selendra/web3-game-gallery/README.md

 # A Web3 for eSport & Entertainment Industry

 A digital assets wallet management development for eSport and Entertainment Industry.

 ## Description of Request

 A closed loop wallet system, which has the capacity to hold multi-currencies as well as to receive funds from other source such as bank.

 The wallet will be segregated by the Phone number of the customer.
 Customers phone number is the account ID of their wallet.

 One muster wallet will be used to collect revenue from all the wallets.

 The wallet has to be secure and protected from hacking etc.

 Capability to connect to a spot crypto exchange and the PSP at a later stage.

 # Proposition

 We propose that the wallet holds three different types of currencies/tokens;

 1. KHR pegged which is 1:1 exchange rate to U.S dollar.
 The customers could buy for their wallet by depositing KHR from their bank account to the wallet via payment service provider to the **Counter**

 2. USD pegged which is also 1:1 exchange rate to USD.
 Customer acquire this token same as above.

 3. Game Token which will have the exchange rate in the future, the more people using and holding it.
 It could be a speculative investment with some utility.

-Thus, there will not be any exchange rate for the first two, as the transfer is in the same currency from the customer’s bank account to the customers wallet.

 Example:

 ```mermaid
 flowchart LR
     A[Users] -->|Send| B(USD)